Edell Shepherd: College career

 Shepherd attended West Los Angeles College for two years.
 As a sophomore, he won JC All-American honors.
 At San Jose State, in his junior year (2000), Shepherd made 42 catches for 707 yards and 4 touchdowns.
 In his senior season (2001), Shepherd set records for single-game receiving yardage, single-season touchdowns (17), and most touchdown receptions in a game.
 He had more receptions than four Biletnikoff Award candidates.
 He was a second-team All-Western Athletic Conference selection in 2001.

 Professional career

 Chicago Bears (2002)

-Shepherd signed with Chicago on April 23, 2002 as an undrafted free agent following the 2002 NFL Draft and spent all but the first two weeks of October 2002 in the practice squad.
+Shepherd signed with Chicago on April 23, 2002, as an undrafted free agent following the 2002 NFL draft and spent all but the first two weeks of October 2002 in the practice squad.

 Scottish Claymores (2003)

 In the spring of 2003, the Chicago Bears assigned Shepherd to the NFL Europe team Scottish Claymores.

 Tampa Bay Buccaneers (2003–2005)

 The Tampa Bay Buccaneers signed Shepherd on September 2, 2003, three days after the Bears cut Shepherd.
 Making his NFL debut on December 7, Shepherd played two games for the Buccaneers in 2003.
 An offensive pass interference penalty on fellow wide receiver Charles Lee voided what would have been a 28-yard reception by Shepherd.
 On December 28, in the season finale, Shepherd made 4 receptions for 38 yards.

 After spending 2004 on the disabled list, Shepherd played in all regular season games in 2005.
 That season, Shepherd made 6 receptions for 103 yards and a touchdown.

-In the Buccaneers' 17-10 loss on January 7, 2006 to the Washington Redskins in the divisional round of the 2005 postseason, Shepherd dropped a 35-yard pass with fewer than 3 minutes left in the game on 3rd down and 10.
+In the Buccaneers' 17–10 loss on January 7, 2006, to the Washington Redskins in the wild card round of the 2005 postseason, Shepherd dropped a 35-yard pass with fewer than 3 minutes left in the game on 3rd down and 10.
 Video replay showed that Shepherd lost control of the ball before he landed on the ground; otherwise his catch and following extra point would have tied the game.